 - aimless walking.

-The incubation period in natural infections has ranged from 5-16 days.
+The incubation period in natural infections has ranged from 5 to 16 days.
 There are no specific or unique clinical signs for Hendra virus infection in a sick animal.

-If you notice a sudden onset of illness in your horse or your horse has died suddenly and your horse could have come into contact with flying foxes, contact your vet or the Emergency Animal Disease Hotline on 1800 675 888.
+If you notice a sudden onset of illness in your horse or your horse dies suddenly and your horse could have come into contact with flying foxes, contact your vet or the Emergency Animal Disease Hotline on 1800 675 888.

 Protecting your horses from Hendra virus

 Hendra disease has not yet been detected in Victoria, but precautions should always be taken in areas where there are flying fox populations in close proximity with horses.

 An effective way to reduce the risk of Hendra virus infection in horses is to vaccinate.
 Annual boosters, (following the initial priming course of injections) has been proven to protect horses from infections and reduce viral shedding in clinical cases.

 You can also minimise the risks by: